 you’d expect when it comes to sex and sexuality, beneath a cool veneer.

-There’s a small satellite queer quarter just north east of the centre: consisting
+There's a small satellite queer quarter just north east of the centre which includes

 roads just south west of the railway station – a clutch of boutiques, eateries,

 Find your strength in the very stylish but mixed crowd Vatican Bar on Simonkatu.

 Then, if you're after something older, head straight for the discreetly tucked away

 but heaving Mann’s Street bar in the second floor of an unappetising-looking office